The Basics

 M

-Market Value Adjustment (MVA)—feature that is often attached to deferred annuities, which could increase or decrease the accumulation value of an annuity only if more than the penalty-free amount is withdrawn or the contract is surrendered during the surrender charge period.
-In general, if interest rates are lower at the time of withdrawal than at the time the contract was issued, the accumulation value will be increased (market value adjusted).
-If interest rates are higher at the time of withdrawal than at the time of issue, the accumulation value will be reduced.
+Market Value Adjustment (MVA)—feature that is often attached to deferred annuities, which could increase or decrease the Cash Surrender Value of an annuity if more than the penalty-free amount is withdrawn or the contract is surrendered during the Surrender Charge period.
+In general, if interest rates are lower at the time of withdrawal than at the time the contract was issued, the annuity’s Cash Surrender Value will be increased (market value adjusted).
+If interest rates are higher at the time of withdrawal than at the time of issue, the Cash Surrender Value will be reduced.

 Maturity Date—the latest date at which an annuity must be converted to income payments (or annuitization).